week 03: data exploration and visualization

 validate

 By now you have a good mental picture of what's supposed to be in the file.
-The pathologically compulsive -- which of course includes me, you, and all careful scientists among us -- might now write a validation script: a script that looks automatically over the whole file, making sure that each field is what it's supposed to be (number, string; length, range; whatever).
+The pathologically compulsive -- which of course includes me, you, and all other careful scientists among us -- might now write a validation script: a script that looks automatically over the whole file, making sure that each field is what it's supposed to be (number, string; length, range; whatever).

 Of course, you're not going to do all of these paranoid steps on every data file you encounter.
 The point is that you can, when the situation calls for it.
 It only takes basic scripting and command line skills to do some very powerful and systematic things at scale, enabling you (as a biologist) to wade straight into a large dataset and wrap your mind around it.